Connectivity Standards Alliance

-The Connectivity Standards Alliance (CSA), formerly the Zigbee Alliance, is a group of companies that maintain and publish the Zigbee and Matter standard, along with several others.
+The Connectivity Standards Alliance (CSA), formerly known as the Zigbee Alliance, is a group of companies that maintain and publish the Zigbee and Matter standards, along with several others.

 Membership

-Over the years, the Alliance's membership has grown to over 500 companies, including the likes of Amazon, Apple, Comcast, Google, Yandex, Ikea, and Samsung SmartThings ti and zigbe.
+Over the years, the Alliance's membership has grown to over 600 companies, including the likes of Amazon, Apple, Comcast, Google, Yandex, Ikea, Heiman, and Samsung SmartThings.

 Membership levels

 The CSA has four levels of membership: associate, adopter, participant, and promoter.

 Associate membership is free.
 However, it only allows the member to white-label certified products as well as use Alliance Certification trademarks for a per product and annual fee.